oracle/python-cx_Oracle/doc/session_pool.rst

 .. note::

-   This object is an extension the DB API and is only available in Oracle 9i.
+   This object is an extension the DB API.

 .. method:: SessionPool.acquire()